FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/device/guideline.md

 ![](../img/04.png)

 _"FIWARE-Ready"_ IoT Device Program reviewers will evaluate the provided documentation and contact with you in case any clarification is required.
-The result of this evaluation will be a Test Report that will be published in the marketplace application page.
-Once the evaluation is finished, you have successfully completed the _"FIWARE-Ready"_ IoT Device Program, and your device will be published on the list of _"FIWARE-Ready"_ IoT Devices commercial devices available in the **FIWARE Marketplace** :`https://marketplace.fiware.org/pages/devices`.
+The result of this evaluation will be a Test Report that will be published in the showcase application page.
+Once the evaluation is finished, you have successfully completed the _"FIWARE-Ready"_ IoT Device Program, and your device will be published on the list of _"FIWARE-Ready"_ IoT Devices commercial devices available in the **FIWARE Showcase** :`https://marketplace.fiware.org/pages/devices`.
 Once the product is validated you will also be able to publish in your own web the program logo and specific instructions to connect your product to FIWARE ecosystems (based on a template we will provide as well).